UniversalDependencies/UD_Old_East_Slavic-TOROT/README.md

 The conversion was performed using a script written by Dag Haug and modified by Hanne Eckhoff.

+# Data splits

+The test set consists of Afanasij Nikitin 5; birchbark letters 497, 502 and 902; Russkaja pravda 1-6; Novgorod First Chronicle (Synodal ms.), entries for 6642-6646; Primary Chronicle (Laurentian ms.), Introduction; Suzdal Chronicle (Laurentian ms.), entry for 6657; Zadonshchina; Tale of the fall of Constantinople, chapters 1-2; Uspenskij sbornik, Life of Feodosij Pečerskij 26.

+The development set consists of Afanasij Nikitin 6; birchbark letters 644 and 682; Russkaja pravda 8-9; Novgorod First Chronicle (Synodal ms.), entries for 6675-6681; Primary Chronicle (Laurentian ms.), the two entries for 6453; Suzdal Chronicle (Laurentian ms.), entry for 6659; The tale of Dracula; Tale of the fall of Constantinople, chapter 3; Uspenskij sbornik, Life of Feodosij Pečerskij 27.

 ## References

 Hanne Martine Eckhoff and Aleksandrs Berdičevskis.
 2015.
 'Linguistics vs. digital editions: The Tromsø Old Russian and OCS Treebank'.
 Scripta & e-scripta 14–15, pp. 9-25.